 “Yeah,” Peprin said.
 “Though, I mean, you expected all of that, right?”

 Vivenna nodded.
 She had.
 But, it was different to actually see the things she had imagined.
-Siri was being exploited, being carried around and shown off like some kind of victory trophy for the Hallandren people.
-They could take a chaste Idris woman and do whatever they wished with her.
+Siri was being exploited, they were carrying her around and showing her off like some kind of victory trophy for the Hallandren people.
+It seemed like they simply wanted to show off the fact that they could take a chaste, innocent Idris woman and do whatever they wished with her.

-The worst part, however, was the fact that it wasn’t just any Idris woman up there.
-It was Siri, Vivenna’s little sister.
-Seeing the poor girl awakened every protective instinct Vivenna had, irritating her already swollen feelings of guilt.
+Seeing her sister treated that way roused every protective instinct Vivenna had, irritating her already swollen feelings of guilt.

-Vivenna felt she should have been able to stop this.
-She should have been able to keep Siri safe in Idris.
+I should have been able to stop this, she thought.
+I should have been able to keep Siri safe in Idris.

-The poor girl probably had no idea what was going on.
+The poor child probably had no idea what was going on.
 She would soon become a vortex of politics and intrigue in T’Telir.
-The priests and gods would chew her up, for Siri hadn’t the training to teal with their type.
+The priests and gods would chew her up.

 What I’m doing is right, Vivenna thought.
 Coming to Hallandren was the best thing to do.
 Lemks might be dead, but I have to press onward.
 I have to find a way.
 I can’t let them corrupt my sister.